RustBlockchainEngineer/sol-liquity/README.md

 Anyone may call the public liquidation functions, and attempt to liquidate one or several Troves.

-LUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.
+SOLUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.

-LQTY token holders may stake their LQTY, to earn a share of the system fee revenue, in ETH and LUSD.
+SOLID token holders may stake their SOLID, to earn a share of the system fee revenue, in SOL and SOLUSD.

 ## Contract Ownership and Function Permissions